 - What does fentanyl-laced weed taste like?

+Does Fentanyl have a taste?
 Unfortunately, there is no proven research on the taste or smell of fentanyl, especially as the taste changes completely when it is mixed with different substances.
 The taste of laced weed is not distinguishable from pure weed.

 How many people die from laced weed?